-Malicious attacks or fraudulent traffic on your domain can cause sudden spikes in bandwidth and traffic consumption, leading to high bills that cannot be waived or refunded.
-To mitigate this risk, you can block unusual traffic using access control, Web Application Firewall (WAF) protection, and other methods.
+Malicious attacks or fraudulent traffic on your domain can cause sudden bandwidth spikes, leading to high bills that cannot be waived or refunded.
+This topic describes how to prevent, detect, analyze, and respond to traffic abuse using Edge Security Acceleration (ESA) features such as access control, Web Application Firewall (WAF) protection, and usage caps.

 Background

-Fraudulent traffic incidents have become more common with the rapid growth of the Internet.
-Edge Security Acceleration (ESA) billing is based on the amount of traffic that users download.
-Therefore, malicious attacks can lead to unexpectedly high fees.
+ESA billing is based on the amount of traffic that users download.
+Malicious attacks can lead to unexpectedly high fees.

 Preventive measures